10 Things to Do in Tokyo in Winter

 Winter is one of the best times to visit Tokyo.
 The influx of tourists drops substantially and the already crowded Japanese capital becomes friendlier to walk around.

-If you don't mind cold weather, the winter period is a highly recommended option not only because of all the activities the city has to offer but also because it's the cheapest time of the year.
+If you don't mind cold weather, the winter period is a highly recommended option not only because of all the activities the city has to offer but also because it's the cheapest time .

-On the other hand, Japan's domestic tourism is also active during winter and many locals leave Tokyo, so that also frees up public transport in the Japanese capital.
-Just keep in mind that during snowfall, the underground and trains are often jammed, causing delays.
+On the other hand, Japan's domestic tourism is also active during the winter and many locals leave Tokyo, so that also frees up public transport in the Japanese capital.
+Just keep in mind that during snowfall the underground and trains are often jammed, causing delays.

 Tokyo is not a cheap city in general, but prices are cheaper during the winter.
-Because of the lower demand from tourists, you may be able to find some discounted accommodation and winter excursions also cost less than activities in Tokyo during the summer.
+Due to the lower demand from tourists, you can find some discounted accommodation and winter excursions also cost less than activities in Tokyo during the summer.

-There is an explanation for this: January to March are the coldest months of the year in Tokyo, but also an interesting opportunity to ski in the mountains surrounding the Japanese capital and enjoy other winter activities.
+There is a reason for this: January to March are the coldest months of the year in Tokyo, but also an interesting opportunity to ski in the mountains surrounding the Japanese capital and enjoy other typical winter activities.

 What to pack for a winter visit to Tokyo